Green Friendly Tips & Info

 - Keep landscaping neat and clear of weeds and debris to prevent ant nesting.

-- Fill any holes or cracks, that ants might be coming through, with caulk or stucco cement.
+- Caulk any holes or cracks, on baseboards or around pipes, that ants might be coming through.

 Last resort, if you must apply chemicals: